ashokkumarjuly/ashkya_faq_ci/README.md

 faq_ci
 ======

-Basic  faq like Q &amp; A application developed using php and Codeigniter.
+Basic  faq like Q&A application developed using php and Codeigniter.

 FAQ system using Codeigniter: